subversivo58/Emitter/README.md

 ## To do:

 - [ ] allow multiple "callbacks" references to `.off()` method
+- [ ] return the content without having to go through the `CustomEvent.detail` property
 - [x] add **"wildcard"** (*) to listen all events.
 See [#3](https://github.com/subversivo58/Emitter/issues/3)